pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 Make sure you adjust your start_date and schedule_interval to suit your needs.
 In this case, if I turn on the DAG, it will run once for every day since the start date until now.

 The first operator will by a `PythonOperator`.
 It will use a function to download the spreadsheet as a csv file.
 We'll use the same code we used to authorize the application the first time, but now we have the `credentials.json` file so we don't need to authorize again via the web browser.

 I created a `sales` folder in the dags directory and moved both the `client_secret` and `credentials` json files into it.
-The DAG script also has to be in that folder.
+The DAG script has to be in that same folder.

 {% highlight python %}
 def download_csv(ds, **kwargs):